ChristofSchwarz/qseok_oidc_helm/README.md

 ### Part 3/3

 Now you can use your single-signon.
+There are two ways with some flavours, so pick your preferred single signon way.
+They all have in common that you must tell the Passthrough OIDC a JWT token with a user claim.

+...

 Create a token and test the login (that's what you would also do later with your main app).
 You can provide the JWT token either
  * as querystring in the url ?jwt={yourtoken}